preshathakkar/cs203-winter-2015/Syllabus.md

 - **Lecture** Saturday 10:00 AM - 1:00 PM @ ET A220
 - **Office Hours** Saturday 5:15 PM - 6:15 PM, Sunday 1:15 PM - 3:00 PM or by appointment

-## Text Book

-- Required: Liang, Y. Daniel Introduction to Java Programming.
-Paper and Kindle Editions on Amazon.
-- Recommended: Java Code Conventions.
-This is the official Java coding convention from Oracle.
-- Recommended: How to Write Doc Comments for the Javadoc Tool.
-This is the official HOWTO documentation writing guideline from Oracle.

 ## Course Goals

 The Student Learning Outcomes that are addressed by the course are: